creakiwi/YamlFixtures/README.md

 YamlFixtures
 ============

-A simple abstraction class to use YamlFixtures and managing relations over DoctrineFixturesBundle
+A simple abstraction class to use yaml fixtures, instead of PHP classes, and managing relations over DoctrineFixturesBundle